“What is Your Weakness?” Job Interview Question

 Be Completely Honest: Authenticity Works

 This may sound banal or cliché, but it is effective.
-Claiming to have no weaknesses is an arrogant and conceited thing to do.
-It might impair your chances.
+Claiming to have no weaknesses is arrogant and conceited, and it might impair your chances.
 Admitting your greatest weaknesses is tough but worth it.

-No employer wants to hire someone who is incapable of self-reflection, recognizing, and acknowledging their weaknesses and vulnerabilities.
-Recruiters value honesty and they won’t appreciate a generic, humblebrag, and scripted answers.
+No employer wants to hire someone who is incapable of self-reflection and acknowledging their weaknesses and vulnerabilities.
+Recruiters value honesty and won’t appreciate generic, humble bragging or scripted answers.

-If you want to impress the interviewer, give a real and relatable weakness.
+To impress the interviewer, give an accurate and relatable weakness.
 A sincere and honest answer shows your professional maturity and will impress the hiring manager.

-The best candidates are those who recognize their shortcomings and are authentic about them.
+The best candidates recognize their shortcomings and are authentic about them.

 Avoid being cliché

-Weaknesses that are guised as strengths must be avoided at all costs.
-In this context, being cliché means providing overused or insincere weaknesses that do not give a meaningful insight into your self-awareness or growth.
+Weaknesses that are disguised as strengths must be avoided at all costs.
+In this context, being cliché means providing overused or insincere inadequacies that do not give meaningful insight into one’s self-awareness or growth.

 Consider the following examples of overdone and cliché weaknesses:

-Granted, these weaknesses are true for some, but these answers come off as scripted and disingenuous.
+Granted, these weaknesses are proper for some, but these answers come off as scripted and disingenuous.
 A genuine weakness would sound less cliché.

 Keep it professional

-Remember this is a job interview and not a pep talk.
-Crafting your responses from a professional approach demonstrates your discretion and emotional intelligence.
+Remember, this is a job interview, not a pep talk.
+Crafting your responses using a professional approach demonstrates your discretion and emotional intelligence.

 A more reasonable and professional weakness would look like this;

-When you’re professional, you position yourself as someone that can navigate the work environment and align with company’s workplace expectations.
+When you’re professional, you position yourself as someone who can navigate the work environment and align with the company’s expectations.

 Be Very Specific

-This is a basic concept in job interviews.
+This is a fundamental concept in job interviews.
 Giving vague or general weaknesses has less impact and may not provide a clear understanding of what you’re saying.
-For example, you can’t just say “My biggest weakness is that I lack technical skills.”
+For example, you can’t just say, “My biggest weakness is that I lack technical skills.”

 When you pinpoint specific weaknesses, you demonstrate that you are very self-aware and give the recruiter a better understanding of your personality.